apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/saving_useful_stats.md

 ---
 title: VII - Saving useful run statistics
-description: Understand how to save statistics about an actor's run, what types of statistics you can save, and why you might want to save them for a large-scale scraper.
+description: Understand how to save statistics about an Actor's run, what types of statistics you can save, and why you might want to save them for a large-scale scraper.
 sidebar_position: 6.7
 slug: /expert-scraping-with-apify/saving-useful-stats
 ---

 # Saving useful run statistics {#savings-useful-run-statistics}

-**Understand how to save statistics about an actor's run, what types of statistics you can save, and why you might want to save them for a large-scale scraper.**
+**Understand how to save statistics about an Actor's run, what types of statistics you can save, and why you might want to save them for a large-scale scraper.**

 ---

 Using Crawlee and the Apify SDK, we are now able to collect and format data coming directly from websites and save it into a Key-Value store or Dataset.
 This is great, but sometimes, we want to store some extra data about the run itself, or about each request.
 We might want to store some extra general run information separately from our results or potentially include statistics about each request within its corresponding dataset item.

-The types of values that are saved are totally up to you, but the most common are error scores, number of total saved items, number of request retries, number of captchas hit, etc. Storing these values is not always necessary, but can be valuable when debugging and maintaining an actor.
+The types of values that are saved are totally up to you, but the most common are error scores, number of total saved items, number of request retries, number of captchas hit, etc. Storing these values is not always necessary, but can be valuable when debugging and maintaining an Actor.
 As your projects scale, this will become more and more useful and important.

 ## Learning 🧠 {#learning}